For Anyone but the President’s Eyes Only

 Republican Governors Association chairman Haley Barbour, governor of Mississippi, today issued the following statement:

 “I called Rick Scott this morning and committed the full resources of the RGA to his election as governor of Florida.
-I encourage every Republican …
+I encourage every Republican in …

 Ladies and gentlemen, it is not yet official, but the numbers are starting to look insurmountable.
 Barring some sort of wildly lopsided pro-McCollum trend in the remaining precincts, the 2010 Republican gubernatorial nominee in Florida is . . .
 Rick Scott.